HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 ## Adoption and impact

 The data used in this chapter is sourced from the HTTP Archive and tests over seven million websites with a Chrome browser.
 As with other chapters, the analysis is split by mobile and desktop websites.
+When the results between desktop and mobile are similar, statitics are presented from the mobile dataset.
 You can find more details on the [Methodology](./methodology) page.
 When reviewing this data, please bear in mind that each website will receive equal weight regardless of the number of requests.
 We suggest you think of this more as investigating the trends across a broad range of active websites.

 {{ figure_markup(
   image="http2-h2-usage.png",